Ishwar Sahu

 Ishwar Sahu (born 1981) is an Indian politician, rickshaw puller and laborer who is serving as member of Chhattisgarh Legislative Assembly elected from Saja Assembly constituency.
 He is a member of the Bharatiya Janata Party, Chhattisgarh.
 Sahu defeated 7 times winning Congress MLA Ravindra Choubey.

 Education

 Sahu is educated till Class 5.

 Personal life

-Sahu’s son was murdered in a riot / mob lynching.
+Sahu’s son was murdered in mob lynching.It resulted in a riot in biranpur village, which killed another two.